rpalo/personal-blog/sketches.md

 layout: page
 title: Sketches
 permalink: /sketches/
+description: Some P5 sketches that I made that I think are neat.
 ---

 These are a few animations/sketches/interactive-javascripty-arty-things that I've done and are available.
 I think they're cool.
 Check them out!